Educating Kids with Autism Spectrum Disorders

 In the United States, children with disabilities from birth to age 21 are entitled by law to receive a free, appropriate education.
 States offer free special education, speech therapy, occupational therapy and physical therapy to infants, toddlers, preschoolers and school-aged children who qualify.

-Here is a list of state early intervention offices: click on your state at the bottom of the page.
+Here is a list of state early intervention offices.
 You may contact your local office to refer your child for a free evaluation.
 In many communities, the Early Intervention Office can be reached by contacting the local school district, health department or developmental disability center.
 Parents can refer a school-aged child for special education testing and services by contacting the child's school.

 You do not need to wait until your child receives a medical diagnosis in order to start the intervention process.